SwedbankPay/developer.swedbankpay.com/checkout-v3/styling-info.md

 menu_order: 8
 ---

-We always strive to enhance and modernise our digital solution, so we have developed a fresh visual User Interface (UI) design for our Digital Payments.
+We always strive to enhance and modernize our digital solution, so we have developed a fresh visual User Interface (UI) design for our Digital Payments.
 It will be released October 19th.